JulianFP/project-W/doc/database_design.rst

 - The `is-default-of` relations are not actually implemented as relations but as a `is_default` field in one of the tables with some added constraints.
 If I had implemented them as actual relations that would have introduced tables that reference each other which is always a pain to work with.

-- I have implemented two PostgreSQL functions and triggers: rotatesecret() and deleteaudio().
+- I have implemented these PostgreSQL functions and triggers: deleteaudio().

-   - rotatesecret() creates a new default token secret if the default token secret of a user was deleted, effectively ensuring that there always exists a token secret for signing temporary JWT tokens.

    - deleteaudio() deletes PostgreSQL large objects containing the audio file once a Job gets deleted (which can also happen due to a CASCADE, e.g. when a user gets deleted).
 This is necessary because `audio_oid` is not explicitly referencing large objects (because it is not possible to reference system tables by default in PostgreSQL) which means that it wouldn't CASCADE DELETE the large object otherwise.